detecttechnologies/Gitlab-CI-CD-Templates/knowledge-portal/source/README.md

 - If a folder is specified in the `includes` or `excludes` sections (both source and destination), make sure to end the path with a forward slash `/`.
 - Ensure that there are no spaces in the file paths (both source and destination) and image paths that are being copied to the Knowledge Portal.
 - Check that only supported file types are being copied.
 Supported file types include `.md`, `.jpg`, `.png`, `.gif`, `.svg`, and `.ico`.
-- Pipeline figures out the type of image path specified in a markdown file, and converts any relative image path to absolute path before copying over to Knowledge Portal
+- Pipeline figures out the type of image path specified in a markdown file, and converts any relative image path to absolute path before copying over to Knowledge Portal.
+Any path starting with `http` will not be changed in the markdown file.

 ### Configure CI/CD variables